 Adjusted EPS.
 Adjusted EPS excludes "certain items", which are items of expense or income that management does not consider representative of our fundamental ongoing performance.
-These certain items are described in detail in Note U of our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended September 30, 2020.
+These certain items are described in detail in Note U of our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended September 30, 2021.
+Management believes excluding these items facilitates operating performance comparisons from period to period by eliminating differences caused by the existence and timing of certain expense and income items that would not otherwise be apparent on a GAAP basis and evaluates the Company's operating performance without the impact of these costs or benefits.